Mediawan: Major genre expansions, rebrandings and 10th anniversary (2021–present)

 In July 2023, Mediawan announced that they had acquired a majority stake in Paris-based French film production company 24 25 Films.

 On 16 January 2024, Mediawan announced that they had brought a majority stake in London-based British documentary production company Misfits Entertainment, expanding Mediawan's factual production output and their English-language production activities.

 In April 2024, Mediawan announced that they had rebranded their Dutch television production label Skyhigh TV which Mediawan eventually brought along with their acquisition of its parent Lagardère Studios back in 2020 under the Mediawan name and had it renamed to Mediawan Skyhigh in order to celebrate the latter's 25th anniversary, marking the third time that Mediawan had rebranded one of their production companies under the Mediawan name after Mediawan Finland and Mediawan Kids & Family.
-Later in that same month, Mediawan which already held a 25% minority stake in Munich-based German film & television production and distribution company Leonine Holding since 2020 announced that they had entered an agreement to acquire the remaining stakes of Munich-based German film and television production and distribution company Leonine Holding and their production companies which was also owned by Kohlberg Kravis Roberts by acquiring the remaining stakes in an all stock deal for an undisclosed sum.
-The deal of acquiring full control of Leonine Holding would expand Mediawan into the German production & distribution operations and would turned Mediawan into a pan-European film and television production and distribution powerhouse with pending subject to be approved from German authorities whilest Leonine will retaining their name once the acquisition is completed alongside its founder Fred Kogel who will join Mediawan's executive team and will continue to head up Leonine's operations.
+Later in that same month, Mediawan announced that they had entered an agreement with Munich-based German film and television production and distribution company Leonine Holding and had acquired the remaining stakes of the production company including their production divisions & subsidiaries (such as i&u TV and Toon2Tango) in an all stock deal for an undisclosed sum.
+The acquisition of the remaining stake in Leonine Holding had expanded Mediawan's operations into the German production & distribution operations & further expanded Mediawan's scripted, unscripted and kids & family activities, as Mediawan had turned into a pan-European film and television production and distribution powerhouse with approval from the German authorities whilst Leonine Studios retained their name and its production subsidiaries joined the Mediawan group as Leonine's founder Fred Kogel had joined Mediawan's executive team and continued heading Leonine's operations.

 In May 2024, Mediawan announced that they along with independent animation studio ZAG which both previously produced Miraculous: Tales of Ladybug & Cat Noir under their brands Method Animation and Zagtoon had teamed up to launch a new joint venture production and IP holder label named Miraculous Corp. that will bring all of the components of the successful Miraculous franchise under one label with Mediawan holding a 60% stake in the new label placing it under their Mediawan Kids & Family division.

 In August 2024, Mediawan announced that they had acquired a majority stake in Rome-based Italian film and television production company Our Films.

 In September 2024, Mediawan announced that they had signed a global content production partnership with professional basketball player LeBron James and Maverick Carter's American entertainment production company SpringHill Company to produce and develop film and television series and adapt existing IP together along with explore international distribution opportunities starting with Weekend Warriors.

 On 23 November 2024, Sky News reported that CVC Capital Partners, TF1, RedBird Capital Partners, All3Media, Mediawan and Kohlberg Kravis Roberts had been linked to a potential takeover bid for ITV plc and a possible break-up of core assets such as ITV Studios and ITVX.